iiasa/message-ix-models/doc/migrate.rst

     - Adjust data handling.

-      For example, usage of :func:`private_data_path` to locate data files must be modified to :func:`package_data_path` if the data files were moved during the migration.
+      For example, usage of :func:`.private_data_path` to locate data files must be modified to :func:`.package_data_path` if the data files were moved during the migration.
       Tests can help to ensure that these changes are effective.

     - Address CI checks.